 Things to do in Stratford, Ontario

 Our first stop was for lunch.
 We knew we wanted to eat local (no chain restaurants when we are day-tripping!) so we started to wander and stumbled up The Alley Cat Cat Cafe.
 Seriously!
 A Cat Cafe!
 We are cat people so we had to check it out.
 Their menu was the essentials of home cooking and we all really enjoyed it.
 Try the fresh-squeezed lemonade!

 Float Along the Avon River

 The paddleboat ride helped us work up an appetite, so we wandered the area more and did some window shopping before we strolled past 2 beautiful chocolate shops!
 In the first, Rheo Thompson Candies, we picked up some delicious peanut brittle and mint chocolates for my mother-in-law’s birthday.
-And just a short wander away we stopped into Chocolate Barr’s Candies and had not only a wonderful shopping experience but some decadent treats, too!
+And just a short wander away we stopped at Chocolate Barr’s Candies and had not only a wonderful shopping experience but some decadent treats, too!
 As we were paying for our goodies, we were the only ones in the store and the chocolatier took the time to explain to my kids the differences between ice cream, gelato, and sorbet.
 That is a question they’ve been asking me all summer!

 Other great reasons to visit Stratford, Ontario